 When does the Atlantic hurricane season start?
 How long does it last?

-The Atlantic hurricane season starts each year on June 1 and runs through November 30.
+The Atlantic hurricane season starts each year on June 1 and runs through November 30, generally peaking in September.

 Preparedness: pre·pared·ness noun The state of having been made ready or prepared for use or action.